MateriaMagicaLLC/mm-mushclient-scripts/readme.txt

 For more details, check the Wiki.

-~ Notice: the plugins updater is currently not working, until migration to github is finished ~
+~ Notice: plugins_updater_v2 needs to be updated manually, once, because of the migration to github ~

 All scripts written in Lua.